Iroquois-class destroyer: Systems and sensors

 The class was equipped with the Hollandse Signaal Mk 22 Weapon Control System for its missiles, and a tactical air navigation system (TACAN).
 The CCS 280 by Litton, which was a compressed version of the Automatic Data Link Plotting System (ADLIPS) electronic tactical system, was also installed aboard the class.
 Iroquois-class destroyers were equipped with an LW-03 long range warning radar antenna and SPS-501 long range warning radar.
 They were also equipped with SPQ-2D low level air search, surface search and navigation and M22 fire control radars.
 The destroyers had SQS-501 bottom target classification sonar and a hull-mounted SQS-505 sonar inside a 14 ft dome.
-The also had the 18 ft SQS-505 towed variable depth sonar.
+They also had the 18 ft SQS-505 towed variable depth sonar.

 TRUMP refit

 In the 1980s, with the planned arrival of the Canadian Patrol Frigate Project, the Canadian Forces intended to convert the Iroquois class from primarily ASW ships to anti-air warfare (AAW) vessels as a core element of the modernisation of the fleet.
-Named the Tribal Refit and Update Modernisation Program (TRUMP), the design contract was awarded to Litton Systems Canada Ltd. and required a total reconstruction of the superstructure, new propulsion, weaponry and electronics.
+Named the Tribal Refit and Update Modernisation Program (TRUMP), the design contract was awarded to Litton Systems Canada Ltd. and required a total reconstruction of the superstructure, new cruise turbines, weaponry and electronics.
+Replacing the main FT4A-2 gas turbines with a pair of LM2500-30 was called for, but not done due to cost.
 In addition to their conversion to AAW vessels, the Canadian Forces sought to improve their command, control and communications capabilities in order to make them task group leaders.

 The shipyard contracts were handed out to Quebec shipyards by the Cabinet as a way to placate the Quebec caucus following the decision to award the Canadian Patrol Frigate Project to a New Brunswick shipyard.
 The total cost of the program was $1.5 billion.

 During the Gulf War, before Athabaskan had been able to undergo her TRUMP refit, she was given a Mk 15 Phalanx close-in weapons system (CIWS) on her quarterdeck as part of the upgrades given to ships deploying to the Persian Gulf.